Don't Bring Firewood

 Campsite rates are for up to four people.
 Additional persons are $2 per night, up to a maximum of eight people per site.

-The new campground at Delaware Seashore State Park is now open!
-The campground will be open year-round, although during the winter months, it is open for self-contained units only.
-The Cottages at Indian River Marina are open year-round.
+Campgrounds at Cape Henlopen, Killens Pond, Lums Pond and Trap Pond State Park are open year-round.
+The Cottages at Indian River Marina are also open year-round, and the campground at Delaware Seashore State Park is open year-round, although during the winter months, it is open for self-contained units only.

 The Division of Parks and Recreation has a Central Reservation Service.
 Although reservations are not required, we strongly recommend that you make one to ensure that accommodations are available.
 There is no additional expense to make a reservation.